THAT CAN’T BE MY PROBLEM

 - DEGENERATIVE ARTHRITIS: Granted, DEGENERATIVE ARTHRITIS is heavily associated with abnormal motion, or loss of joint function over time.
-However, read the brilliant DR. ROYAL LEE'S "Nutrition and Physical Degeneration" and you'll see just how big a factor that sugar and refined starches (mostly grains) play in this debilitating health issue.
+However, read the brilliant DR. ROYAL LEE’S works and you’ll see just how big a factor that sugar and refined starches (mostly grains) play in this debilitating health issue.
 By the way, simply referring to this problem as DJD (Degenerative Joint Disease) is misleading at best, and at worst, is downright deceitful.

 - CHRONIC SINUS INFECTION / ALLERGIES: Do you have a constant cough, runny nose, or post-nasal drip?
 Although it is simple to chalk it up to “Allergies”, HERE is the problem and the solution.